 St. Andrew’s is a community that loves to praise God in music!
 We have a wide variety of musical talent in our congregation.
-During the school year when we have two worship service our 9 am service features a contemporary praise team, and our 11 am service features a traditional organ/piano and choir at 11 am.
+During the school year when we have two worship services our 9 am service features a contemporary praise team, and our 11 am service features a traditional organ/piano and choir.
 We also have handbell choirs that perform at special services and events throughout the year.

 What we believe.

 - We believe that there is a personal God who is “the maker of heaven and earth”.